Med Students & Geriatrics

 Senior Mentor Program

 The Senior Mentor Program, developed and directed by Ellen Roberts, PhD, MPH, is a required program for all first-year medical students at the University of North Carolina in Chapel Hill.
 The program’s purpose is to improve the quality of care of future doctors when treating older persons.
 Through a series of visits with seniors, medical school students gain a broader understanding of the health impacts of aging.
-The program aims to:
+In detail, the program aims to:

 - counter stereotypes about aging